 Tennessee Performing Arts Center

-DESCRIPTION: occupying an entire city block and housing Tennessee State Museum, the cultural arts center adjoins the 18-story James Polk State Office Building; the main performance venues at TPAC are Andrew Jackson Hall (2,472 seats), James K. Polk Theater (1,075 seats), Andrew Johnson Theater (256 seats) and War Memorial Auditorium (1,661 seats).
+DESCRIPTION: Occupying an entire city block and housing Tennessee State Museum, this cultural arts center adjoins the 18-story James Polk State Office Building.
+The main performance venues at TPAC are Andrew Jackson Hall (2,472 seats), James Polk Theater (1,075 seats), Andrew Johnson Theater (256 seats) and War Memorial Auditorium (1,661 seats).
 It presents a series of Broadway shows, and administers a comprehensive arts education program and is home to Nashville Ballet, Nashville Opera Association, The Nashville Symphony, and Tennessee Repertory Theatre.
 The complex also houses the Tennessee State Museum.

 BOX OFFICE: daily 6a–9p